.finally are always asynchronous.

 - Execution of a task is initiated only when nothing else is running.

-Or, to say that simply, when a promise is ready, its
+Or, to put it more simply, when a promise is ready, its

 That’s why “code finished” in the example above shows first.

-Promise handlers always go through that internal queue.
+Promise handlers always go through this internal queue.

 If there’s a chain with multiple

 What if the order matters for us?
-How to make
+How can we make

 Easy, just put it into the queue with